microprediction/timemachines/CONTRIBUTE.md

 ## Steps to incorporate a skater into the Elo ratings

-This part should get your excited, and it is pretty automatic.
-Of course, you want to see your skater climb the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html).
-The Elo ratings are a by-product of regular testing of the package.
+This part should get you excited, and it is pretty automatic.
+Of course, you want to see your skater climb the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) which are a by-product of regular testing of the package.
 I use Elo ratings because they are incremental and we can avoid putting strain on the servers provided by our friends at GitHub who support open source work like this.

 You don't need to do much for this, merely include a list of 'bound' skaters (i.e. no hyper-param *r* expected) in a fashion similar to what I've done for
 [allpmdskaters](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/dlm/alldlmskaters.py).
 Finally, you can reference this when making a change to
 [skaters/allskaters.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/allskaters.py) which is the list of all skater lists.
 See the previous comment about not assuming existence of a package, however.
 Your list should be empty if your skater uses the package infrequently_maintained_and_certain_to_crash_on_m1 and the user has not pip installed that.